Aili went to a bar with a friend and almost got date raped. She wants to share her story so others don't face the same experience.

 Trigger Warning: Sexual Assault

 After TikTok user Aili.likes.adventure, whose legal name is Aili, underwent a traumatic experience at a bar because of a group of predatory men, she took to the social media platform to help other women who may find themselves in similar circumstances.
 While the only way women will truly feel safe in public spaces is if men stop being predatory, Aili's advice may be helpful in the interim.
-Since it was first posted, her TikTok video has gone viral and dozens of fellow users have left comments in support.
+Since it was first posted on TikTok, fellow users have left comments in support.
 According to the young woman, she just wants to prevent her situation from happening to someone else, Bored Panda reports.

 "I had a really scary experience with my friend last night," she explains in her video.
 "We went out for drinks at a bar that we had never been to before.
 My friend was up at the bar buying our second round.
 This guy came up to me and asked if I wanted a drink."
 In response to the man, Aili turned down the drink as she and her friend had already bought themselves some drinks.
 She then went out to the bar patio with her friend.